openedx/edx-documentation/en_us/shared/exercises_tools/peer_instruction_tool.rst

    * To delete an answer choice, select the **X** next to the text field for that answer.

 #.
 Specify which of the answer choices is the correct answer.
-You identify the
+Alternatively, you
-   correct answer choice by its assigned number: to indicate Answer 1 you select **Option 1**, for Answer 2 you select **Option 2**, and so on.
+   can choose to not specify a correct answer by selecting "n/a".
+You identify the correct answer choice by its assigned number: to indicate Answer 1 you select **Option 1**, for Answer 2 you select **Option 2**, and so on.

 #.
 Enter a text explanation that describes why the specified answer choice is
    correct.
+This is optional if you have chosen to not specify a correct answer.

 #.
 Configure how, and how many, peer responses to show to learners after
    they submit an initial response.